🧭 Introduction: Why You Need an SEO Glossary

 Internal Link

-A link from one page on your website to another page on the same site.
-Helps users navigate and improves SEO.
+A link from one page on your site to another.
+Helps users navigate and spreads ranking signals throughout your site.

 🔑 K